muhashmicisco/CustomCloudOnBoarder/README.md

 ---

-## ⚙️ Debug Levels
+## ⚙️ Debug Log Levels

-You can toggle the verbosity of the script by changing the `$DebugLevel` variable at the top of the `.ps1` file:
+You can toggle the verbosity of the script by changing the variable "$LogLevel" at the top of the `.ps1` file:

 *   **Level 1 (Basic)**: Shows standard progress and success/fail results.
 *   **Level 2 (Technical)**: Adds API URIs, HTTP Methods, and Status Codes.